e-gov/TARA-Doku/TechnicalSpecification.md

 RIA, having satisfied the application:

 - issues a client application password `client_secret` for the institution.
-The client secret code is used for signing identity token requests
+The client secret code is used for authenticating identity token requests
 - provides an access to the TARA test service.

 As a next step, the institution performs tests of it's client applicaton interface.
 See the testing [guidelines](https://e-gov.github.io/TARA-Doku/Testimine).